F

 Asset 2

-West Oakland Health (WOH) was just awarded a Mental Health Services Oversight & Accountability Commission (MHSOAC) grant.
-Over the next three years, WOH will partner with St. Mary’s Center, a West Oakland-based and volunteer-led neighborhood organization dedicated to improving the well-being of Seniors and Preschool Families, to build out a robust PEARLS (Program to Encourage Active Rewarding Lives) program.
+Baywell Health (formerly West Oakland Health) was just awarded a Mental Health Services Oversight & Accountability Commission (MHSOAC) grant.
+Over the next three years, Baywell will partner with St. Mary’s Center, a West Oakland-based and volunteer-led neighborhood organization dedicated to improving the well-being of Seniors and Preschool Families, to build out a robust PEARLS (Program to Encourage Active Rewarding Lives) program.

 PEARLS is a brief, time-limited, and participant-driven program that educates older adults about depression and helps them develop the skills they need for self-sufficiency and more active lives and was developed by the University of Washington.
 The program includes primary and behavioral health medical care; in-home services; prescription drugs; specialty care such as dentistry, optometry, podiatry, and speech therapy; respite care; transportation; adult day services, including nursing, meals, nutritional counseling, social work, personal care, and physical, occupational, and recreational therapies; and hospital and nursing home care, when necessary.